UdaikaranSingh/recordLinkage/reports/checkpoint1.md

 ### Our Task & Data

-The task we are looking to progress is record linkage using using heterogenous graph structures.
-The applications of this are widespred; however due to limited research specifically on our topic, we are going to be using a "toy" record linakge dataset used to baselines general record linkage algorithms.
+The task we are looking to progress is record linkage using heterogenous graph structures.
+The applications of this are widespread; however due to limited research specifically on our topic, we are going to be using a "toy" record linkage dataset used to baseline general record linkage algorithms.

 Also, we are going to be generating artificially generated datasets to periodically test our pipeline.
-The artifical datasets will allow us to control how stochastic our datasets are and if there is an existence of a strong key.
+The artificial datasets will allow us to control how stochastic our datasets are and if there is an existence of a strong key.
 The heterogenous graph structure we are looking to make is agnostic to the "type" of the data within the dataset, therefore a fake dataset with categorical attributes will work as a satisfactory stand-in for our task.

-Also, due to it being unclear on the challenges that may come while contructing this pipeline, the ability to make artificial datasets allows us to test more quickly and dynamically scale the size and scope of the data.
+Also, due to it being unclear on the challenges that may come while constructing this pipeline, the ability to make artificial datasets allows us to test more quickly and dynamically scale the size and scope of the data.
 We feel that this flexibility will be vital for the success of our project.

 ### Artificial Dataset Generation

-For the artifical dataset generation, we create datasets that are parameterized by:
+For the artificial dataset generation, we create datasets that are parameterized by:

 1. number of rows
 2. number of columns